hasura/graphql-engine/docs/graphql/manual/event-triggers/create-trigger.rst

   :depth: 1
   :local:

-Event triggers can be created using the Hasura console.
+Event triggers can be created using the Hasura console or metadata APIs.

-Open the Hasura console, head to the ``Events`` tab and click on the ``Create trigger`` button to open up the interface below to create an event trigger:
+Open the Hasura console, head to the ``Events`` tab and click on the ``Add`` button to open the page below:

 .. thumbnail:: ../../../img/graphql/manual/event-triggers/create-event-trigger.png
    :width: 75 %